cmitsakopoulos/Paris-Saclay_Notes/Term_2/Research_Methods/course.md

 - A research hypothesis will commnent more on the general condition of a dependent and independent, whereas a statistical hypothesis will state the mathematical proportions of possible correlation between variables.
     - Take for example, the mean of one variable will be a predictor of another (dependent) variable.

+## Types of variables

+Random, Qualitative, Quantitative, Discrete Random and Continuous Random.

+## Negative and Positive Controls
+## Other controls
+Randomisation, Normalisation, Blind or Double blind experimentation.
+## Desccriptive statistics
+Central Tendency and Dispersion